Nile was built at Sunderland in 1849 for Duncan Dunbar. According to two sources, she was abandoned in late 1880 with no reason given. (1).

 Trivia: One of the convicts on board was something of a celebrity.
 Edward Agar ‘the approver’ was perpetrator and leader of the ‘Great Bullion Robbery’ of May 1855 when bullion destined for British troops in the Crimea was stolen from a South Eastern Railway mail train.

 On 4th February 1858, Nile made her return journey to England via the Cape.
 On board was Captain Henry Wray who had completed his work in the Colony as a major player in the construction of public works, notably the Convict Establishment (Fremantle Prison).
 Wray had spent two years as Acting Comptroller of the CE in the absence of Captain Henderson who had been on leave in England.
-Wray’s wife and daughter had left for England the previous March on Dolphin, together with four rank and file Sappers and Miners and their families (6).
+Wray’s wife and two daughters had left for England the previous March on Dolphin, together with four rank and file Sappers and Miners and their families (6).

 Also see sources & links

 (1) Lloyds Register of Ships and Crew List Index Project.